kfu02/scorekeeping-chatbot/README.md

 ## TO-DO:

+- [ ] Look into making bot handle diff group chats differently. (fbchat API has some interesting functions/objects: the Group class, fetchGroupInfo()...)
 - [ ] Make bot better at updating list of users.
 - [ ] Streamline code.
 - [ ] Make `command_list.txt` based on actual commands used rather than hardcoding it